lolaedun/kindergarten-days/README.md

 Welcome to a waldorf steinar inspired webpage for kindergarten children (ages 3-6).
 Full of seasonal activities to provide inspiration for parents who are curious about home schooling, self isolating or looking for ideas to keep little ones engaged in learning and playing.

+This website provides full CRUD functionality to the admin user to manipulate activities that are displayed to the user.

 ## **UX**

 ### **User Goals**